githublemming/indyframework/ReadMe.txt

 Welcome to the Indy Framework.

-The IndyFramework is written in PHP and aims to provide three main areas of functionality:
+The Indy Framework is written in PHP and aims to provide three main areas of functionality:

 1. Service based application/web site developement
 2. Custom Tags to keep the HTML sections of your project script free